phil-hignight/example/sample_prompt.md

 ```

    then run `node extract-lint.mjs <this document's file name>`.
 It copies the fenced block of Appendix A into `checklist-lint.js` byte for byte, which hand-copying does not reliably do.
 Confirm it worked by running `node checklist-lint.js` with no arguments: it prints its usage line.
 If the extraction fails, copy the fence contents from Appendix A yourself, exactly as written and in a single write, abbreviating nothing.
 Delete `extract-lint.mjs` when the linter is in place.
 2. Create your task list before answering anything.
-Run `node checklist-lint.js <this document's file name> --tasks review-tasks.md`: it writes `review-tasks.md` next to this document with one unticked entry per answer block, in order (META, every item, the Self-check).
+Run `node checklist-lint.js <this document's file name> --tasks review-tasks.md`: it writes `review-tasks.md` next to this document with one unticked entry per answer block, in order (META, every item, the Self-check), then two finishing entries: RESULT for the result file and REPORT for the PDF.
 That file is the record the linter reads.
 Then create the same list as a workspace checklist, so the person running you can watch the review's progress.
 Run `node checklist-lint.js <this document's file name> --checklist`: it prints the exact block to put in your reply, one entry per line, already in order.
 Send that output as written, in a single tag.
 Its shape, with the middle elided, is:

 ```text
 <remote-workspace><checklist>META Application and reviewer